NBR: Neutralization Based Reclamation: Experimental Evaluation

-One may think, the requirement of restarting from the \textit{root} every time a new \rdp begins may degrade the performance of data structure using \nbr and that may practically limit its applicability to different data structures, especially those having multiple read/write phases.
-To verify that this is not the case, in the third experiment (E3) we evaluate throughput of \nbr with data structures which have multiple read/write phases, namely harris list\cite{harris2001pragmatic} and ABTree\cite[chapter 8]{brown2017techniques}.
-We design our experiment for two scenarios.
-First, for reasonably large data structure size (2~M in the tree and 20K in the list) where restarts would be in-expensive due to low contention (leftmost in \Figref{exp_knbr}).
-Second, for small data structure size (200 in both the tree and the list) where restarting from the head node could be relatively expensive due to high contention amongst threads (rightmost in \Figref{exp_knbr}).
+In E3 (\Figref{abt}) we evaluate throughput of \nbr with a data structure in which operations already restart from the root whenever a new read phase would be started, namely the Brown ABTree\cite[chapter 8]{brown2017techniques}.
+We design our experiments to explore two disparate usage scenarios.
+First, we want to study reasonably large data structure (key range size 2~M) wherein we hypothesize restarts would be inexpensive due to low contention (leftmost in \Figref{exp_knbr}).
+Second, we want to study extremely small data structures (key range size 200) where restarting from the head node will occur as frequently as possible due to high contention (rightmost in \Figref{exp_knbr}).

-As expected, with ABTree \nbrp is faster for low contention scenario and is comparable to DEBRA for high contention scenario showing that \nbrp has little or no overhead due to restarts in \rdp ( \Figref{abt} ).
-Surprisingly, as can be seen in \Figref{hl}, \nbrp is faster than DEBRA for higher number of threads in low contention scenario ( leftmost plot ) and in high contention scenarios ( rightmost plot ) where restarts are costly though \nbrp is slower than DEBRA the depreciation in throughput is still comparable.
+In the ABTree, \nbrp is faster than the other SMR algorithms in the low contention scenario (especially at high thread counts).
+Moreover, in the high contention scenario, \nbrp is comparable to DEBRA, suggesting that \nbrp introduces relatively little overhead in practice due to restarting from the root in \rdp (\Figref{abt}).
+For more detailed comparison of ABTree across different data structure sizes and workload types refer to \Figref{apnabtree} in appendix.
+We also extend E3 with Harris list in \Figref{apnhlist} of appendix.

-In summary, our experiments reveal that our \nbr methodology is fast[P1], bounds garbage[P2] and consistent[P4].
-Additionally, we also show that \nbr can be fairly easily integrated [P3] in multiple data structures[P5]. \\
+In E4 (\Figref{hl}), for low contention, \nbrp (with forced restarts from the root) is faster than both DEBRA-restarts and DEBRA-norestarts.
+Shockingly, DEBRA-restarts is actually slightly \textit{faster} than DEBRA-norestarts.
+The only code difference between these two implementations is an extra restart from the root in one case of DEBRA-restarts.
+It appears that forced restarts actually have a backoff-like (contention managing) effect.
+We found that adding restarts lowered L3 cache misses slightly, which is what we would expect from contention management.
+Under high contention, \nbrp is comparable to DEBRA-restarts and DEBRA-norestarts.
+This suggests that the cost of added restarts should be reasonable in practice.
+Additional experiments evaluating the behaviour of \nbr across different data structures sizes appear in appendix.